Quenched invariance principles for random walks and elliptic diffusions in random media with boundary: Random conductance model in unbounded domains

 Since a variety of percolation models will appear in the course of this paper, let us now make explicit that the critical probability for bond/site percolation on an infinite connected graph containing the vertex $0$ is

 where $\mathbb{P}_p$ is the law of parameter $p$ bond/site percolation on the graph in question.
-Note in particular that the critical probability for bond percolation on $\mathbb{L}$ is identical to $p_c^{\mathrm{bond}}(\mathbb{Z}^d)$, see \cite[Theorem 7.2]{grim} (which is the bond percolation version of a result originally proved as \cite[Theorem A]{GM}).
+Note in particular that the critical probability for bond percolation on $\mathbb{L}$ is identical to $p_c^{\mathrm{bond}}(\mathbb{Z}^d)$; see \cite{grim}, Theorem 7.2 (which is the bond percolation version of a result originally proved as \cite{GM}, Theorem~A).
 Recall

-That $\mathcal{C}_1$ is non-empty almost-surely is guaranteed by \cite[Corollary to Theorem 1.1]{BGN} (this covers $d\geq 3$, and, as is commented there, the case $d=2$ can be tackled using techniques from \cite{Harris}).
+That $\mathcal{C}_1$ is nonempty almost-surely is guaranteed by \cite {BGN}, Corollary to Theorem 1.1 (this covers $d\geq3$, and, as is commented there, the case $d=2$ can be tackled using techniques from \cite{Harris}).

-Now, suppose that $\mu$ is actually a restriction of independent and identically distributed (under $\mathbb{P})$ random variables $(\mu_e)_{e\in E_{\mathbb{Z}^d}}$, where $E_{\mathbb{Z}^d}$ are the usual nearest-neighbor edges for the integer lattice $\mathbb{Z}^d$, and define
+Now, suppose that $\mu$ is actually a restriction of independent and identically distributed (under $\mathbb{P})$ random variables $(\mu _e)_{e\in E_{\mathbb{Z}^d}}$, where $E_{\mathbb{Z}^d}$ are the usual nearest-neighbor edges for the integer lattice $\mathbb{Z}^d$, and define

-For sufficiently large $K$ so that
+For sufficiently large $K$, so that

-and writing $\tilde{\mathcal{O}}_I:=\{e\in E_{\mathbb{Z}^d}:\mu_e\in I\}$ for $I\subseteq [0,\infty)$, we let
+and writing $\widetilde{\mathcal{O}}_I:=\{e\in E_{\mathbb{Z}^d}\dvtx\mu _e\in I\} $ for $I\subseteq[0,\infty)$, we let